-DOT is building a dashboard which is intended to visualize Justice40 project locations and benefits across various programs.
+DOT has built applications to assist grant applicants and program participants in determining the number of historically disadvantaged communities in their project areas.
 We have also mapped RAISE awards for transportation modernization and enhancement.
 BTS makes federal geospatial information and services more useful to the public by easing access to national transportation datasets.
 This reduces the burden of data collection and processing for tribal, state, and local jurisdictions.
 BTS uses geospatial data to enhance its many publications, to enable the freight analysis framework, and to inform the public about the status of the transportation network.
 At FRA, GIS has been used to identify the location of the entire FRA inspector workforce.
 When the data is overlaid with other layers or real time events, it provides decision makers the ability to view the nearest available inspector resources to respond to accidents.
-To assist in the oversight of hazardous materials shippers, all hazmat railroads, operating practices, grade crossing inspectors and track inspectors to provide better oversight of the regulated segment of the rail industry and assist with risk modeling.
+To assist in the oversight of hazardous materials shippers, all hazmat railroads, operating practices, grade crossing inspectors and track inspectors have been geolocated and assigned to specific inspectors.
+This visualization allows inspectors to provide better oversight of the regulated segment of the rail industry and assist with risk modeling.
 FRA also geolocated all FAST Act Grants to assist with data calls to support Persistent Poverty data requests, Congressional reporting requirement assistance, and equity EO funding.
+NHTSA provides all information for crash data for studies to the public through a public website.
+This includes making data available to other Federal Agencies.
+MARAD produced an emergency reporting dashboard that provides decision support during hurricanes and other events.
+MARAD uses GIS to map the approximate location of all maritime-related grant awards made by U.S. DOT, which enhances internal planning and decisions.